DataDog/documentation/content/en/agent/iot/_index.md

 - Custom metric collection using an embedded [DogStatsD][6] server
 - Log collection using [tailing files][7], [TCP/UDP][8], and [journald][9]

-The IoT Agent does not include the Python interpreter and other integrations pre-packaged with the full Agent.
+The IoT Agent does not include the Python interpreter and other integrations pre-packaged with the standard Agent.
 It also doesn’t support tracing for APM, live process monitoring, or network performance monitoring.

 ## Setup